 Add some carrot, bay leaf and crushed fresh rosemary for extra flavor at this stage, if you wish.
 These ingredients are optional.
 Real hunters might or might not have these in their store cupboard to throw in, so add them if you wish.

-Next, the chicken goes back into the pan and then everything simmers together until all the ingredients are not only cooked through but well blended and highly flavored.
+Next, the chicken goes back into the pan and then everything simmers together.
+Cook until all the ingredients are not only cooked through but well blended and highly flavored.

 What to Serve with Hunter’s Stew